+MPA_PRC_GETBIAS

+Returns the CPU set for the CPU affinity of all threads in the specified process (MPA_PID) or the exact unique bias for the specified thread (MPA_TID).

+MPA_PRC_SETBIAS

-MPA_PRC_GETBIAS Returns the CPU set for the CPU affinity of all threads in the specified process (MPA_PID) or the exact unique bias for the specified thread (MPA_TID).
-MPA_PRC_SETBIAS Sets the CPU affinity of all threads in the specified pro- cesses (MPA_PID) or the unique CPU affinity for the speci- fied thread (MPA_TID) to the specified cpuset.
-To change the CPU affinity of a process, the real or effective user ID must match the real or the saved (from exec (2) ) user ID of the process, unless the current user has the CAP_SYS_NICE capability.
-MPA_PRC_GETRUN Returns a CPU set with exactly one CPU in it that corresponds to the CPU where the specified thread is currently running (or waiting to run) (MPA_TID).
-When MPA_PID is specified, returns one CPU for non-threaded pro- grams and the set of CPUs in use by all threads of a multi- threaded program.
+Sets the CPU affinity of all threads in the specified processes (MPA_PID) or the unique CPU affinity for the specified thread (MPA_TID) to the specified cpuset.
+To change the CPU affinity of a process, the real or effective user ID must match the real or the saved (from exec (2)) user ID of the process, unless the current user has the CAP_SYS_NICE capability.

+MPA_PRC_GETRUN

+Returns a CPU set with exactly one CPU in it that corresponds to the CPU where the specified thread is currently running (or waiting to run) (MPA_TID).
+When MPA_PID is specified, returns one CPU for non-threaded programs and the set of CPUs in use by all threads of a multithreaded program.
 Note that it is possible that the CPU assignment may have already changed by the time the value is returned.

+Using which and who

+which

+Used to specify the selection criteria.
+Can be one of the following:

+a specific process and all its threads MPA_PID

+a specific thread MPA_TID a process group MPA_PGID

+MPA_UID a user

+MPA_LWPID same as MPA_TID (compatible with PowerMAX)

+who

-Using which and who which Used to specify the selection criteria.
-Can be one of the following: MPA_PIDa specific process and all its threadsMPA_TIDa specific threadMPA_PGIDa process groupMPA_UIDa userMPA_LWPIDsame as MPA_TID (compatible with PowerMAX) who Interpreted relative to which: a process identifier a thread identifier a process group identifier user identifier A who value of 0 causes the process identifier, process group identifier, or user identifier of the caller to be used.
+Interpreted relative to which:

+a process identifier a thread identifier a process group identifier user identifier

+A who value of 0 causes the process identifier, process group identifier, or user identifier of the caller to be used.

 Using MPA_PID with a reference to a single subordinate (non-primordial) thread applies to the containing process as it does when a primordial thread is supplied.

 When using MPA_TID, who must be the numeric thread ID (as returned by gettid), not a pthread identifier associated with the POSIX Threads library.